swiftlang/swift-evolution/proposals/nnnn-actors.md

 We could introduce a new kind of reentrancy, *task-chain reentrancy*, which allows reentrant calls on behalf of the given task or any of its children.
 This resolves both the deadlock we encountered in the `convinceOtherwise` example from the section on [deadlocks](#deadlocks-with-non-reentrant-actors) as well as the mutually-recursive `isEven` example above, while still preventing reentrancy from unrelated tasks.
 This reentrancy therefore mimics synchronous code more closely, eliminating many deadlocks without allowing unrelated interleavings to break the high-level invariants of an actor.

-There are a few reasons why we are not currently comfortable including task-chain reentrancy in the proposal:
+There are a few reasons why we are not currently comfortale including task-chain reentrancy in the proposal:
 * The task-based reentrancy approach doesn't seem to have been tried at scale.
 Orleans documents support for [reentrancy in a call chain](https://dotnet.github.io/orleans/docs/grains/reentrancy.html#reentrancy-within-a-call-chain), but the implementation was fairly limited and it was eventually [removed](https://twitter.com/reubenbond/status/1349725703634251779).
 From the Orleans experience, it is hard to assess whether the problem is with the idea or the specific implementation.
 * We do not yet know of an efficient implementation technique for this approach within the actor runtime.